Skip to main content

 Among AI’s major benefits is the visibility it provides.
 Machine learning capabilities make it possible to cater to customers’ needs and exceed expectations.
 At the same time, AI’s predictive analytics can spot trends and opportunities for growth.
 Applying these insights ultimately makes it possible to create hyper-personalized messaging, deliver effective content, and precisely target customers.

-To bring AI into your digital strategy, I’ll talk about the role it plays in delivering exceptional customer experiences, especially around the topic of customer support, and highlight examples of brands that are getting it right.
+To help you integrate AI into your digital strategy, I’ll discuss its role in delivering exceptional customer experiences, especially in customer support, and highlight examples of brands that are doing it right.

 AI is here to stay, but we’re only scratching the surface of its full potential.
-With an increasing number of experiences powered by AI, such as voice search, it’s reshaping how consumers behave and purchase items.
+An increasing number of experiences powered by AI, such as voice search, are reshaping how consumers behave and purchase items.
 This puts the impetus on leaders to continuously identify growth opportunities to meet the ever-evolving consumer expectations.

-AI is also making an impact on the workplace.
+AI is also impacting the workplace.
 In fact, Gartner estimates that 70% of organizations will integrate AI by 2021 to assist with employees’ productivity.
 CMOs and others in the C-suite should recognize that embracing AI will make their brands relevant not only for customers but also for the teams they lead.

-Much of the time-consuming, manual data analysis tasks marketers handle today can be alleviated with AI.
+AI can alleviate many of the time-consuming, manual data analysis tasks marketers handle today.
 Its ability to sort through large amounts of data and provide analytics is a game changer.

 However, this aspect of AI also “requires a workforce with a higher level of digital aptitude than what most organizations have today.
 Employing digital marketing talent that can adapt to the shift of AI as well as leverage and properly interpret insights from AI is essential.”
 Before fully launching AI into processes and operations, you must have the right organizational structure in place – with the right roles and people to fill them.

-AI is also embedded in nearly every platform now, whether it’s to drive personalization, support asset management, or provide sentiment analysis.
-For example, Adobe has built Sensei AI services into a variety of its solutions, including its Experience Cloud, Creative Cloud, and Document Cloud.
-Within Adobe Experience Manager (AEM), you can classify images and the built-in AI capabilities recognize and automatically tag images or allow you to look for very specific images within your repository.
+AI is embedded in nearly every platform now, whether it’s to drive personalization, support asset management, or provide sentiment analysis.
+For example, Adobe has built Sensei AI services into various solutions, including its Experience Cloud, Creative Cloud, and Document Cloud.
+Within Adobe Experience Manager (AEM), you can classify images.
+The built-in AI capabilities recognize and automatically tag images or allow you to look for specific images within your repository.

-Considering this, you might need help understanding how to take advantage of these AI features within the platforms.
+Considering this, you might need help understanding how to take advantage of these AI features on the platform.
 That’s one area – among many – where we help clients maximize AI’s potential.

 Many solutions you encounter today are trained to provide results but not answers.
-Chatbots and virtual agents are common examples we’ve seen within the past few years.
+Chatbots and virtual agents have been common examples in the past few years.
 However, there’s a significant difference between the two.
-The “intelligence” behind chatbots has been mostly scripted by developers, creating scenarios to anticipate common questions asked by customers.
+The “intelligence” behind chatbots has been scripted mainly by developers, creating scenarios to anticipate common questions asked by customers.

 If the website used a virtual agent instead, you could speak more conversationally and say, “I want to take this vehicle to the mountains.”
 Or, you might respond with a specific location in mind, such as, “I plan on driving to Pike’s Peak.”

 The machine learning that powers the virtual agent understands the intent of your response.
-It learns and begins to understand the context of specific requests so that it presents you with options for all-wheel drive vehicles instead of you having to specifically ask that question.
+It learns and begins to understand the context of specific requests so that it presents you with options for all-wheel drive vehicles instead of you having to ask that question specifically.

-You could try to manually script answers to every possible question a user could ask, but it would probably be an impossible task.
+You could try to manually script answers to every question a user could ask, but it would probably be impossible.
 Machine learning technology understands intent and how people ask questions.
 And over time, it gains that understanding so customers can engage virtual agents as if they’re talking to someone at a dealership.
 These agents understand what you mean and can make recommendations as you would have in real-life conversations.

-Some AI solutions lend an extra hand for customer service agents by listening to conversations with customers and presenting recommended answers, policies, and so on.
+Some AI solutions assist customer service agents by listening to conversations with customers and recommending answers, policies, and so on.

 Other AI use cases include combing through data to pinpoint trends and opportunities.
 It can analyze interactions occurring on your site, such as which products people view and items for which people are searching.
-Session replay tools provide funnel analysis and capture every interaction customers have from start to finish.
+Session replay tools provide funnel analysis and capture customer interaction from start to finish.
 You can review actions taken, where conversions happened, and whether or not the transactions were completed.

 While there’s tremendous value in seeing how customers behave, consider the volume of recordings to review.
 When you have thousands – or even millions – of sessions, how is it feasible to manually comb through all that data?
 You can’t have one or two people sit there and watch them.
 Decibel Insights is an AI tool that can identify trends among hundreds of thousands of sessions.
-For example, it may see customers having problems on a specific page or viewing a specific product.
-AI excels in this case because it aggregates data and points to potential issues.
+For example, customers may have problems on a specific page or viewing a specific product.
+AI excels because it aggregates data and points to potential issues.

 Similarly, AI is great for sentiment analysis.
-With the ability to do large-scale processing of datasets and customer reviews, organizations can put these tools in place and spot the trends and growth opportunities.
+With the ability to process datasets and customer reviews on a large scale, organizations can implement these tools and spot trends and growth opportunities.

 Even though AI is among the technologies that enable remarkable digital experiences, it can be embedded throughout your digital strategy.
-AI can be included in everything from content management and customer support to front-end experiences.
+AI can include everything from content management and customer support to front-end experiences.

 AI’s ability to anticipate customers’ needs and be more predictive is among the most significant outcomes.
 You can identify trends and behavioral patterns and use them to predict next steps.

 Additionally, it can tackle personalization on a massive scale.
-As personalization has grown in recent years, brands have segmented audiences to five or six groups, and then established and applied rules to create different experiences.
+As personalization has grown in recent years, brands have segmented audiences into five or six groups and then established and applied rules to create different experiences.
 But this “basic” personalization won’t stand the test of time.
-If your organization wants to deliver relevant, personalized experiences to everyone, the only way to do that is with artificial intelligence.
+If your organization wants to deliver relevant, personalized experiences to everyone, artificial intelligence is the only way to do that.
 Cognitive solutions understand where someone is in their journey and the different factors and traits to deliver truly individualized experiences.

 Not every company is on the leading edge with artificial intelligence.
-Some still regard AI as “magical,” so there are some misconceptions to address.
+Some still regard AI as “magical,” so some misconceptions exist.
 Contrary to what some may think, artificial intelligence can’t figure everything out.

-In fact, with machine learning solutions, you need to train them.
+In fact, you need to train them with machine learning solutions.
 Some platforms provide built-in AI capabilities that may help interpret and understand intent.
 However, the technology on its own can’t figure this out.
 You must train it to perform and operate in the way that best suits your needs.
-You have to establish a foundation, add some building blocks, and evolve the solution over time.
+You must establish a foundation, add building blocks, and evolve the solution over time.

-We typically recommend starting with a small, narrow use case and then expanding upon it.
-Once you begin to see success with AI, you’ll identify other challenges to resolve and prove value over time.
+We recommend starting with a small, narrow use case and expanding upon it.
+Once you see success with AI, you’ll identify other challenges to resolve and prove value over time.

 Once you’ve proven the value on a small scale, you’ll see bigger investments in the technology to expand and scale it across the customer experience.